-M Anderson Construction Ltd have appointed Anderson Group Services Ltd to provide health and safety assistance in compliance with Regulation 7 of the Management of Health & Safety at Work Regulations and shall make adequate arrangements for co-operation.
+M Anderson Construction Ltd have an internal Health & Safety Dept to provide health and safety assistance in compliance with Regulation 7 of the Management of Health & Safety at Work Regulations and shall make adequate arrangements for co-operation.
 Management, supervisory and other personnel have been appointed with overall responsibility for health and safety at work and for the implementation of this Policy.
 They will be expected to set a good example at all times.

 The responsibility for safety lies with everyone - IT CANNOT BE DELEGATED.
-Only by constant care and vigilance on the part of every employee and worker can we ensure the health and safety of those for whom we are responsible and ourselves.
+Only by constant care and violance on the part of every employee and worker can we ensure the health and safety of those for whom we are responsible and ourselves.